ampproject/amphtml/ads/revcontent.md

 Supported parameters:

+- wrapper.
+Must be a valid dom.div id string
 - endpoint.
-Must be a valid Trends Server
+Must be a valid Trends Server *required*
 - id.
-Must be a valid Widget ID
+Must be a valid Widget ID *required*
 - ssl.
-Must be set to "true" for SSL mode
+Must be set to "true" for SSL mode *required*